 For many years adults have been asking us for their time to do our fun and informative kid activities.
-The time is now, come join us on March 22, 2017 from 9am - 4:30pm or June 1-3, 2018 for a fun day of being a kid again.
+The time is now, come join us on March 22, 2017 or October 25, 2017 from 9am - 4:30pm or June 1-3, 2018 for a fun day of being a kid again.

 Activities will include aquatic stream scoring and riparian health assessment, terrestrial invertebrate collection, learn to use a dichotomous key (with live snakes), and nature hiking with a journal component....more